Please always check the portal pages and the Library's Covid information before your visit in case of any updates/changes.

 You’ll find cleaning supplies dotted around the Library in key places such as printer stations.

 Feel free to use these to sanitise any touch points such as the printer display screen or the PCS/tables in the building.
-You’ll find a cleaning pack (antibacterial spray and tissue) and instructions on how to use them by each print hub.
+You’ll find a cleaning pack (antibacterial spray and tissue) and instructions on how to use them.

 Please put everything back after you’ve used it so the next person can sanitise surfaces before and after use.